ckald/Samplicity/README.md

 Crashes of SunVox are known to me for wrongly encoded .XI-instruments, so **you should save every time before loading an instrument**

+##Formats
+###eXtended Instrument
+This format was created in 1990's for DOS music tracker called Fasttracker 2.
+It's binary, old and rusty, but still useful.
+###SFZ
+Open format by Cakewalk company.
+Designed for creation in notepad.
+Sample pack contains .sfz file and a number of samples nearby.
+See more [here](http://www.cakewalk.com/DevXchange/article.aspx?aid=108)

 ##Usage
 Samplicity is writted in [python v2.7.3](http://www.python.org/).
 To use this tool Python v2.7+ should be installed on your computer.

 ###Sample convertion
-To convert single sample pack, navigate in terminal/bash/command line to sample pack folder and run the following command:
+To convert single sample pack, navigate in **terminal/bash/command** line to sample pack folder and run the following command:

 ```
 python <PATH TO SAMPLICITY FOLDER>/samplicity.py "<SAMPLE PACK NAME>.sfz"